In the aerospace domain, the following use cases are defined:

-With the arrival of an airplane at the airport, lots of manual work is performed, e.g. attaching and running ground units like power, fuel, water, cooling or heating.
-In frame of this project the assistant will be applied to a specific ground unit that supplies pre-conditioned air to the airplane.
-Operating these devices at high efficiency currently requires two operators present the whole time – one in the airplane and one on ground.
+The arrival of an airplane at the airport involves manual work, such as attaching and running ground units that provide power, fuel, water, cooling or heating.
+In the frame of this project, the Touch and Go Assistant will be applied to a specific ground unit that supplies pre-conditioned air to the airplane.
+Operating these devices at high efficiency currently requires two operators to be present the whole time – in the airplane and on ground.
 The operators communicate the necessary adjustment of the air flow via walky-talky.
 This “human control loop” is too cumbersome for some airlines, hence the devices run in an un-supervised and much less efficient mode.

 The Touch and Go Assistant will simplify this work: an initial association of the airplane and its ground unit – in line with current procedures – is sufficient.
 After that, the machines will communicate and work independently at high efficiency.
 No need for further interaction between ground and airplane personal.
 The assistant can also serve in other situations, like refuelling or general maintenance connectivity.
 It also lays the foundation for future services like automatic luggage retrieval.

 In Use Case 7, potential security flaws have been found to the basic Touch-and-Go Process.
 Due to that, a concept for the improved version of Touch-and-Go has been developed and is currently in the implementation phase.
 Accordingly, the modelling tools (EventB, TAMARIN) are going to be adapt to the newer version of the Touch-and-Go Process.
 In the second part – the assessment of the wireless connection – the PhyWise tool has been further developed.

 The main objective of this Use Case is a detailed description of the condition and requirements for a system used to navigate and observe space conditions in a dependable and reliable way.
 The partners focus on:

 - Describing the space environment in which a video processor system operates

 - Defining functional requirements for the system under test from actual mission scenarios